pothos-dev/zeno/README.md

 # Zeno

-Zeno is a variant of the [Redux](https://github.com/reduxjs/redux) pattern, but is written from the ground up to support TypeScript in the best way possible.
+Zeno is a variant of the [Redux](https://github.com/reduxjs/redux) pattern, but is written from the ground up to make the best use of Typescripts powerful type inference capabilities.

 It aims to: